elizabethmcd/peptigate/README.md

 ## Purpose

-Peptigate investigates transcriptomes for peptides.
+Peptigate investigates transcriptomes to predict bioactive peptides.
 It predicts peptides (small open reading frames, cleavage peptides, and ribosomally translated and post-translationally modified) and then annotates them.

 ## Installation and Setup